Skip over main navigation

 Japanese people often have a strong sense of national identity.
 Perhaps related to this, they also tend to see uniformity as a good thing, to be promoted and encouraged.
 In contrast, non-conformity, or being different, can be perceived as a threat to harmony.

-Outward appearances: In Japan there is often a strong focus often on what other people can see and perceive about individuals.
+Outward appearances: In Japan there is often a strong focus on what other people can see and perceive about individuals.
 Keeping up appearances and not showing stress or feelings is normally quite important.
 In contrast to the Western approach, which can sometimes disregard what others think, the Japanese are very sensitive to conforming to expectations and not appearing to be exceptional or out of the ordinary.

 Culture of politeness and order: In Japan it is important to be polite and orderly.
 These attributes are highly prized and taught to children from a very early age.
 The language reflects the complexity of this, with a whole different vocabulary and way of expressing yourself if you are addressing a superior, a customer or someone older than you.